K. P. Thomas (coach): Coaching career

 Thomas was an Indian Army coach from 1963 to 1979.
 After leaving Army, from 1979 to 2005, he became a sports teacher at Koruthot C Keshavan Memorial High School in Koruthodu, Kottayam district.
 CKM School became champions at Kerala State School Athletics Championships for 17 consecutive years due to the efforts of Thomas Mash.
 Thomas officially retired from the job on 31 March 2000 but remained the unofficial coach of the Koruthodu school until 2005.
 After retiring from Koruthodu School, Thomas Mash, joined as coach at Entayar School for a while, and is now coaching the children along with his son Rajas, a coach at Thodupuzha Vannappuram SNMV Higher secondary school.

 World Malayalee Council Thomas Mash Sports Academy started in 2015 at Vannappuram in Idukki district with the help of World Malayalee Council.

-Many prominent sportspersons who have participated in international competitions for India including Shiny Wilson, Anju Bobby George, Jins Philippe, Molly Chacko, CS Muralidharan, Joseph G. Abraham are Thomas Mash's disciples.
+Many prominent sportspersons who have participated in international competitions for India including Shiny Wilson, Anju Bobby George, Jincy Phillip, Molly Chacko, C. S. Muralidharan, Joseph G. Abraham are Thomas Mash's disciples.
 It was he who turned Anju Bobby George, who had come to train in long-distance running, to jump events.